2020-2021 Health and Safety

 Updated Nobles quarantine requirement for close contacts: Closely aligned with MA DPH guidelines – PLEASE NOTE: Nobles will only accept PCR test results (not rapid antigen test results).

 14 days of strict quarantine: release on Day 15 if the individual has experienced any symptoms during the quarantine period EVEN if they have a negative COVID test

 10 days of strict quarantine: release on Day 11 if the individual has not experienced any symptoms up to this point AND conducts active monitoring through Day 14.
 No test is necessary under this option.

 7 days of strict quarantine: release on day 8 if a test (PCR ONLY, not rapid antigen) taken on Day 5 or later is negative AND the individual has not experienced any symptoms up to that point AND the individual conducts active monitoring through Day 14.

-Family Responsibility for Notifying Nobles of Covid-19 Event in a Household
+What is the Family Responsibility for notifying Nobles of a Covid-19 Event in a Household?

 Families should notify the Nobles health office as soon as possible for any of the following Covid-19 events in a household:

 - A student or household member has been diagnosed with Covid-19

 - A student or household member has been identified as a close contact of someone with Covid-19